gemoc/monilog/README.md

-# Monilog
+# MoniLog
 Monitoring and logging tool for executable domain-specific models run on GraalVM.

 Requires GraalVM 21.0.0.

 ## Setup

-To enable the monilog tool on GraalVM, download the archives available [here](https://github.com/gemoc/monilog/releases/tag/v1.0.0) (for the monilog tool), extract them in a folder of your choice, and run their corresponding graalvm-setup.sh scripts.
-Each archive also contain an eclipse update site (packaged as a zip file) which you can use to install the MoniLog editor into your Eclipse IDE, providing auto-completion and syntax highlighting for these languages.
+To enable MoniLog on GraalVM, download the archive available [here](https://github.com/gemoc/monilog/releases/tag/v1.0.0), extract it in a folder of your choice, and run its graalvm-setup.sh script.
+The archive also contains an eclipse update site (packaged as a zip file) which you can use to install the MoniLog editor into your Eclipse IDE, providing auto-completion and syntax highlighting for the MoniLog language.

 ## Use